-Accommodation Description Scribing : A student reads each item from the screen or test booklet and the dictates the response to an adult.
+Accommodation Description Adult Transcription Scribing : A student reads each item from the screen or test booklet and the dictates the response to an adult.
 Dictation can be given orally, on paper, or with assistive technology.
 The adult then marks the student's answer directly on the test.
 The adult may assume appropriate spelling for written responses, but the student must indicate correct capitalization, grammar and punctuation.
-Adult Students should be given the opportunity to review and edit any responses entered by adult during scribing.
+Students should be given the opportunity to review and edit any responses entered by adult during scribing.
 The teacher scribing must be a licensed employee of the school district.
-Transcription Transcribing: An adult marks selected response items on the paper-based answer document.
+Transcribing: An adult marks selected response items on the paper-based answer document.
 Student answers can provided orally, using gestures, or an adult transfers student responses produced using Assistive Technology onto the paper-based answer document.
 All student responses must be transcribed verbatim.
 Two adults must be present during the transcription.
 The teacher transcribing must be a licensed employee of the school district.
 Once the transcription is complete, any copies must be shredded or deleted.
 Assistive Technology Assistive technologies can be used for written response items.
 Internet access, spell check, grammar check, and word prediction functions must be turned off.
 This accommodation requires adult transcription.
-Extended Time (Except for those items which measure fluency in both Math and ELA) Extended Time can be used when a student needs extended time.
+Extended Time Extended Time can be used when a student needs extended time.
 If extended time goes beyond double time, a unique accommodation request must be submitted.
 No subpart may be extended beyond a single school day and all security protocols must be followed.